 COVID-19 in Cologne

 Despite being a densely populated city with a strong preference for celebrating in public, Cologne has not been hit severely by the coronavirus pandemic so far.
 But since the virus is probably going to stay with us for a while, it’s useful to have some information on how COVID-related regulations might impact your stay.
-Since most rules are dependent on the number of positive cases in Cologne, the regulations are changing constantly.
-The best source for the most current information is the Robert Koch Institute, which provides information in German and English and can tell you what rules apply for entering Germany.
+Unfortunately, these regulations are changing constantly.
+The best source for the most current information is the Robert Koch Institute (rki.de), which provides information in German and English and can tell you what rules apply for entering Germany.
 But since Germany is a federal republic, most regulations are decided individually by each federal state.
-But don’t despair, the Cologne tourism board is on hand to help.
-Their website is always up to date on Cologne’s latest COVID-19 rules and regulations.
+But don’t despair, the Cologne Tourism Board is on hand to help.
+Their website (cologne-tourism.com) is always up to date on Cologne’s latest COVID-19 rules and regulations.
 We also recommend installing Germany’s “Corona-Warn-App” on your Apple or Android smartphone, which is designed to help with testing and tracing and will warn you if you’ve been exposed to infectious people.
+It also stores your digital vaccine certificate.
 Please stay healthy and safe!

 (by Katja Peglow and Christian Werthschulte)